himazawa/maldev/README.md

 # MalDev

-This is a collection of malware development tecniques in Golang.
+This is a collection of malware development techniques in Golang.
 The main (and only) target is Windows.

 ## Payload Injecion